vztpv/vztpv/README.md

                         2. Parallel Scanning Test (need more testing.)
                         3. json parsing for small json.
                         4. Different Approaches to text Parsing in C++ : An INI Parser Case Study
+                        5. json error detector?
-                        5. DB (SQL?) - my_db-test
+                        6. DB (SQL?) - my_db-test
-                        6. Query for json data?
+                        7. Query for json data?
-                        7. claujson with C#
+                        8. claujson with C#
-                        8. Pool Test (my own allocator? to use in my json parser)
+                        9. Pool Test (my own allocator? to use in my json parser)